mathjax/MathJax-docs/advanced/synchronize.rst

 Synchronizing your code with MathJax
 ####################################

-MathJax provides several mecahnisms for synchronizing your code with the actions taken by MathJax, including function that return promises, a processing queue to which you can add your own actions, filter queues for the input and output jax that allow you to run functions
+MathJax provides several mechanisms for synchronizing your code with the actions taken by MathJax, including function that return promises, a processing queue to which you can add your own actions, filter queues for the input and output jax that allow you to run functions